evvo/parallel_requests/README.md

 # parallel_requests

-Parallel requests is an example of a small application for making parallel requests agains URLs and collecting the information for their statuses.
+Parallel requests is an example of a small application for making parallel requests for URLs and collecting the information for their statuses.

 The application is using the Crystal language (still beta at the time of writing) multi-threading features.